syncfusion-content/asp.netwebforms-docs/aspnet/ProgressBar/Getting-Started.md

 ### Create a ProgressBar

-ASP.NET ProgressBar control is created by using the <ej:ProgressBar> tag.
+ASP.NET ProgressBar control is created by using the &lt;ej:ProgressBar&gt; tag.
 This element provides an in-built feature that allows you to change the progress, size, and text of the control.
 You can create the ProgressBar control by using the following steps.

 You can create an ASP.NET Project and add the necessary Dlls and scripts with the help of the given [ASP-Getting Started](http://help.syncfusion.com/ug/js/Documents/gettingstartedwithmv.htm) documentation.

 You can add the following code example to the corresponding ASPX page to render the ProgressBar.

 {% highlight html %}